cypress-io/cypress-documentation/content/api/plugins/configuration-api.md

 :::

-Whenever you return an object from your `setupNodeEvents`, Cypress will take this and "diff" it against the original configuration and automatically set the resolved values to point to what you returned.
+Whenever you return an object from your `setupNodeEvents` function, Cypress will take this and "diff" it against the original configuration and automatically set the resolved values to point to what you returned.